Johannes Kaiser (Liechtenstein politician): Political positions

 Kaiser has supported increased pension payments and opposed the increase of the retirement age in Liechtenstein.
-In 2022, along with Manfred Kaufmann, proposed an initiative in the Landtag to return to the old system of pension calculation, thus at an increase for pensioners.
+In October 2022, along with Manfred Kaufmann, he proposed an initiative in the Landtag to return to the old system of pension calculation, thus at an increase for pensioners.
 The proposal was successfully introduced in November.

 He has also supported efforts to reduce public transport costs in Liechtenstein.
 In 2023, he was part of a cross-party initiative to introduce uniform bus fares to the country.
-He also supported an initiative by Landtag members Sebastian Gassner, Daniel Salzgeber and Lino Nägele to introduce free public transport in August 2025, which was ultimately accepted the following month.
+In August 2025, Kaiser supported an initiative by Landtag members Sebastian Gassner, Daniel Salzgeber and Lino Nägele to introduce free public transport, which was ultimately accepted the following month.

 Kaiser was the leading opponent to Liechtenstein's accession to the International Monetary Fund in 2024; he campaigned against it.
 During this time, he was accused by prime minister Daniel Risch of spreading misinformation.
 In the subsequent referendum, the proposal was accepted by voters.